biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 Reporting and graphical interface
 ===================================

-Nextflow has an embedded function for reporting a number of informations about the resources needed by each job and the timing: you can get a nice html report with parameter **-with-report**:
+Nextflow has an embedded function for reporting informations about the resources requested for each job and the timing; to generate a html report, run Nextflow with the `-with-report` parameter :

 .. code-block:: console